YamaiKaguya/YamaiKaguya/README.md

 ---

-## 🛠️ What I Do

-- 💻 **Crafting web experiences**: From user-friendly interfaces to robust backend systems.
-- 🌱 **Learning**: Currently mastering **React JS**, **Typescript**, and **MongoDB** to build full-stack applications.
-- ⚡ **Passion for performance**: Always optimizing for speed, efficiency, and smooth UX.
-- 🧠 **Problem Solver**: Every bug is an opportunity to learn and grow.

----

 ## 🌟 My Goal

 To **grow as a developer** and contribute to projects that **shape the web**.
 I'm always exploring new ideas, learning cutting-edge technologies, and pushing myself to take on **bigger challenges**.

----

-## 🌱 A Little Fun Fact

-Did you know?
-JavaScript was **originally called "Mocha"**!
-Now it’s one of the most powerful languages on the web.
-If I could go back in time, I'd want to be there for the name change. 😄

 ---
 ## 🛠️ Technologies & Tools